-Swiss Chard and Quinoa Dolmas with Tzatziki is a fun vegetarian twist on the traditional Middle Eastern dish made with grape leaves, meat and rice.
-Serve warm or cold for an appetizer or light meal!
+Here’s a spin on the traditional dolma recipe using Swiss Chard!
+Swiss Chard and Quinoa Dolmas with Tzatziki is a fun vegetarian twist on the traditional Middle Eastern dish usually made with grape leaves, meat and rice.
+Serve these stuffed chard leaves warm or cold for an appetizer or light meal!

-Dolmas are one of our favorite things to order when we eat at any Middle Eastern restaurant that has them on the menu.
-Before the current world situation when grocery stores had olive bars, I’d often fill up a container and take them home to enjoy.
+Dolmas are one of our favorite things to order when we eat at any Middle Eastern or Greek restaurant that has them on the menu.

-Because they were so readily available, I never made them at home.
-Then, my sister gifted me a lovely bunch of tender, young Swiss chard from her garden.
-I wanted to do something special with them instead of saute them in olive oil with garlic like I normally do.
+I never made them at home until my sister gifted me a lovely bunch of tender, young Swiss chard from her garden.
+I wanted to do something special with them instead of just sauteing them in olive oil with garlic like I normally do.

-They’re a little bit of work, but once you have the Swiss chard leaves prepped and the quinoa filling made, the process goes very quickly!
+Dolmas are a little bit of work, but once you have the Swiss chard leaves prepped and the quinoa filling made, the stuffed chard leaves process goes very quickly and no additional cooking is necessary!

-Dolmas have been a part of Middle Eastern cuisine for centuries.
-They are generally leaves filled with a savory filling but can also refer to stuffed vegetables.
+Dolma and dolmades recipes have been a part of Middle Eastern and Mediterranean cuisine for centuries.
+Dolma or Dolmades (the Greek version) translates to stuffed vegetables.
+They are generally grape leaves filled with a savory meat and rice filling or vegetarian dolmas made with seasoned rice but can also refer to stuffed vegetables.

-How to make Swiss Chard and Quinoa Dolmas with Tzatziki:
+How to make Stuffed Chard Leaves (Dolma Recipe) with Tzatziki:

 - 25 to 30 small to medium Swiss chard leaves